Unsplashed background img

 Courses

-My group is running two Master's courses for Biostatistics in R (BMB830 and BMB831) at the Department of Biochemistry and Molecular Biology, a PhD course for Workshops in Applied Bioinformatics (BMB209), co-teaches the bachelor course Applications of mathematics in life sciences (BMB539), co-teaches the bachelor course Bioinformatics I (BMB511), and Biostatistics and Experimental design as part of the Master's programme Life Science Engineering and Informatics of the Sino-Danish University
+My group is running two Master's courses for Biostatistics in R (BMB830 and BMB831) at the Department of Biochemistry and Molecular Biology, a PhD course for Workshops in Applied Bioinformatics (BMB209), co-teaches the bachelor course Molecular Data Science (BMB547), co-teaches the bachelor course Bioinformatics I (BMB511), and taught Biostatistics and Experimental Design as part of the Master's programme Life Science Engineering and Informatics of the Sino-Danish University

 Click on the picture for more information about Biostatistics in R.